 Emotional numbness may be normal, but it’s also scary and confusing.
-It can affect our relationships at home and work, even spiraling downward into complicated grief and depression.
+It can affect our relationships at home and work, and even spiral downward into complicated grief and depression.

 Here’s what a She Blossoms reader says:

-“My husband died 13 days, 14 hours, and 24 minutes ago,” says A. on Help and Hope When You’re Living Alone After He Dies.
+“My husband died 13 days, 14 hours, and 24 minutes ago,” says A. on How to Let Go of Someone You Love.
 “He was 47.
 He had a brain tumor…I have no idea how to describe what I feel – or rather what I don’t feel.
 That concerns me.
 I have yet to have my gut-wrenching cry or a fit of rage.
 I do shed some tears when I replay the songs I chose for his funeral or scroll through his obituary online, but when is this dam going to break and everything come rushing out?
 Does it always happen for every person whose soul is ripped in half?
 If it does, when?”

 “I do lay in our bed holding the blanket that covered us when my husband took his last breath,” she says.
 “But even reliving the night my husband died hasn’t evoked an emotional response beyond whispering ‘I miss you’ while looking at his photograph on the nightstand.
 Can I really be this strong or do I just have to wait for the outpouring of grief when I least expect it?”

 Such an honest response to her husband’s death!
-It takes courage and vulnerability to express your thoughts – especially when you’re confused, grieving, and emotionally numb.
-A. offered a glimpse into her deepest self.
-Not many people can do this, especially after losing someone they love.
-That’s when we tend to withdraw, hide, and isolate ourselves in grief.
+It takes courage and vulnerability to express your thoughts – especially when you feeling numb after a death.
+You may also feel confused, grieving, and emotionally numb.
+Talking or writing about how you feel is a healthy way to cope with the numbness of grief.